Walkover-Web-Solution/Giddh-New-Angular4-App/README.md

 5. You need to add a ```.env``` file at the root of the project (similar to ```.env.example``` already present at the root) which is  used to store credentials related to Google, Razorpay.
 You can get the ```.env``` file from any of the contributors of this project.

-5. Run `npm run start` to local serve the project.
+6. Run `npm run start` to local serve the project.

+7. DONE

 # Contributing Guide